puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_configuring.markdown

 The Puppet Enterprise installer will ask whether or not to install cloud provisioning during installation.
 Answer 'yes' to enable cloud provisioning actions on a given node.

-If you have already installed PE without installing the cloud provisioning tools, run the upgrader script `puppet-enterprise-upgrader` and answer "yes" when prompted to install the tools.
-Running the upgrader script will have no ill effects on your current installation, even if the upgrader is for the version currently installed.
+If you have already installed PE without installing the cloud provisioning tools, re-run the installer script `puppet-enterprise-installer` and answer "yes" when prompted to install the cloud provisioning tools.
+Re-running the installer script will have no ill effects on your current installation.
 (No user-configured files will get overwritten, and the installer backs up all relevant files as well.)

-If you're using an answer file to install Puppet Enterprise, you can install cloud provisioning by setting the `q_puppet_cloud_install` option to `y`.
+If you're using an answer file to install Puppet Enterprise, you can install the cloud provisioning tools by setting the `q_puppet_cloud_install` option to `y`.

 Configuring
 -----------

 To create new virtual machines with Puppet Enterprise, you'll need to first configure the services you'll be using.

 Start by creating a file called `.fog` in the home directory of the user who will be provisioning new nodes.